johannesugb/VolumetricLinesUnity/README.md

 Technically, the algorithm only uses as little as 8 vertices to describe a single line and positions them smartly on the screen to create a volumetric appearance.
 It also includes an algorithm to render volumetric line strips.

+# Support for the Universal Render Pipeline

+Support for the Universal Render Pipeline (URP) has been added and is available on the branch [`universal_render_pipeline`](https://github.com/johannesugb/VolumetricLinesUnity/tree/universal_render_pipeline).